olirowan/smart-irrigation/README.md

 Due to this, I recommend running the frontend in a container for quick setup.

-If you don't wish to use containers then the configuration from _supervisord.conf_ and _nginx-config.conf_ can be used as a reference.
+If you don't wish to use containers then the configuration from _supervisord.conf_ and _nginx-config.conf_ can be used as a reference to stand up the application as you prefer.

 ## Build in Docker